 We expect that we will need significant additional capital in the future to continue our planned operations, including conducting clinical trials, commercialization efforts if we are able to obtain marketing approval of any of our current or future product candidates, research and development activities, and costs associated with operating as a public company.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-For example, in September 2022, we entered into the Sales Agreement with Cantor Fitzgerald, pursuant to which we may issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$20.0 million through Cantor Fitzgerald acting as the sales agent.
-We have not sold any shares of common stock under the Sales Agreement as of March 31, 2023.
-If we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
+For example, we entered into the Sales Agreement with Cantor Fitzgerald, and in August 2023 we filed a prospectus supplement providing for the issuance and sale, from time to time, of shares of common stock having an aggregate offering price of up to \$75.0 million through Cantor Fitzgerald acting as the sales agent.
+We sold 1,422,250 shares of common stock under the Sales Agreement for gross proceeds of \$8.8 million in 2023.
+In March 2024 we filed a sales agreement prospectus to offer up to \$150.0 million of shares of common stock under the Sales Agreement (exclusive of shares previously sold), and we had not sold any shares under the most recent sales agreement prospectus as of March 31, 2024.
+In January 2024, we completed an underwritten public offering of common stock in which we sold 11,500,000 shares of common stock for gross proceeds of \$241.5 million before deducting underwriting discounts and commissions and offering expenses.
+In March 2024, we completed a private placement of 2,850,000 shares of non-voting common stock for gross proceeds of \$559.9 million.
+If we sell additional common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 Such sales may also result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to the holders of our common stock.

 Pursuant to our 2021 Equity Incentive Plan (2021 Plan), our management is authorized to grant stock options to our employees, directors and consultants.
-Additionally, the number of shares of our common stock reserved for issuance under our 2021 Plan automatically increases on January 1 of each year, beginning on January 1, 2022, and continuing through and including January 1, 2031, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year (determined on an as-converted to voting common stock basis, without regard to any limitations on the conversion of the non-voting common stock), or a lesser number of shares determined by our board of directors.
+Additionally, the number of shares of our common stock reserved for issuance under our 2021 Plan automatically increases on January 1 of each year, beginning on January 1, 2022, and continuing through and including January 1, 2031, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year (determined on an as-converted to voting common stock), or a lesser number of shares determined by our board of directors.